xonnect/server-ce/README.md

-## XonnectIO Gateway Server Community Edition
+## XONNECT Gateway Server Community Edition

-This is the source code of our community edition gateway server, it contains almost all the common features we provide at [XonnectIO](https://xonnect.io).
+This is the source code of our community edition gateway server, it contains almost all the common features we provide at [XONNECT](https://xonnect.io).

 ### API URLs